Augusta Dabney: Career

 Dabney acted in stock theater and on Broadway.
 Her Broadway debut was in Abe Lincoln in Illinois (1938), and her final Broadway appearance was in Sacrilege (1995).

 In the early days of live television, Dabney appeared in numerous episodes of such anthology drama series as Studio One, Kraft Television Theatre, and Robert Montgomery Presents.
 On November 21, 1950, she co-starred in "The Perfect Type" on Armstrong Circle Theatre.

 She also had roles on numerous other daytime soaps, including Young Dr. Malone as leading character Tracey Malone, Another World as Laura Baxter (1964–1965), As the World Turns in two different roles, Love is a Many-Splendored Thing, Guiding Light as the original Barbara Norris (1970), A World Apart as leading character Betty Kahlman Barry (1970–1971), General Hospital as Lee Baldwin's second wife, Caroline Chandler (1975–1976), One Life to Live as Pat Kendall's mother, Helena Ashley (1979) and The Doctors as Theodora Van Allen (1980–1981).

-Dabney's film debut came in That Night (1957), and her final film appearance was in The Paper (1994).
+Dabney's film debut came in That Night!
+(1957), and her final film appearance was in The Paper (1994).

 Personal life

 On September 12, 1941, in New York City, Dabney married actor Kevin McCarthy, with whom she had three children.
-They were married in 1941 and divorced in 1964.
+They were divorced in 1964.
 She was sister-in-law to writer Mary McCarthy during this marriage.
 Her second husband was actor William Prince.
 They were married from 1964 until his death in 1996.
 Dabney and Prince appeared together on at least four soaps: Young Dr. Malone (before their marriage), Another World, As the World Turns, and A World Apart.
 They also appeared together in one film, The Paper (1994), where they portrayed a married couple (the parents of the lead character, Henry Hackett, played by Michael Keaton).
 Her last performance was on an episode of 100 Centre Street (2001).

-In 1957, Dabney was nominated for a BAFTA Award for Best Actress in a Leading Role for her starring performance in a film drama, That Night!
+In 1957, Dabney was nominated for a BAFTA Award for Best Actress in a Leading Role for her starring performance in the film drama That Night.